xlucn/dmenu_drun/README.md

                         Terminal emulator to use, default is xterm -x, --executable      Show executable name
   -X, --fullcmd         Show command line
 ```

 Note: all unknown arguments (not listed above) are passed to `dmenu`, so instead of specify `-d "dmenu -p prompt"`, you can use `-p prompt` directly.

-## Features

-- Fast enough loading (less than 0.1s should be negligible for most)
-- Options to show categories, generic name and command.
-This can let you match more info.
-- You can customize `dmenu` command as you like
-  - If using `rofi -dmenu` as `dmenu` replacement, it will show icons!
-However, that seems just like `rofi -show drun`.
-Why not reinvent some wheels, right?
-- Considers lots of freedesktop standards (to decide whether to show an app)

 TODO:
 - Parse .menu and .directory files